tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 .. - **Scalar**: Signal power is represented by a scalar value.
 Transmissions have a center frequency and bandwidth; **TODO** attentuation due to distance or other stuff Signal interfere when their center frequency and bandwidth is exactly the same (and the signal power is high enough TODO).
 When there is no overlap in the frequency spectrum, they don't interfere.
 Overlapping signals can't be simulated with this model, it throws and error. **TODO** suitable for what

 - **Scalar**: Signal power is represented with a scalar value.
 Transmissions have a center frequency and bandwidth, but modeled as flat signals in frequency and time.
-Numeric/More realistic attenuation is simulated, and a SNIR value for reception is calculated and used by error models to calculate reception probability.
+Numerically calculated/More realistic attenuation is simulated, and a SNIR value for reception is calculated and used by error models to calculate reception probability.
 This model can only be used when their center frequency and bandwidth of interfering signals is exactly the same.
-Suitable for simulations where wireless channel, attenuation, SNIR, and error modeling is required but nem okoz hátrányt hogy flat spectrum van csak.
+Suitable for simulations where attenuation, SNIR, and error modeling is required but the flat signal is adequate.

+..
+Signal power and attenuation are numerically calculated

+.. nem okoz hátrányt hogy flat spectrum van csak.

   more specifically what details -> the signal in frequency is not important